-Join with WWF to find solutions to produce enough food for all and still maintain a living planet.
+Join us to find solutions to produce enough food for all and still maintain a living planet.

 Fresh water is vital to life and yet it is a finite resource.
 Of all the water on Earth, just 3% is fresh water.
 Although critical to nature and healthy communities, fresh water is threatened by a myriad of forces.

-Join with WWF in our efforts to improve water quality, increase water efficiency and stewardship and protect iconic fresh water sources to ensure enough clean water exists to provide a healthy future for wildlife, people, and industry.
+Join us in our efforts to improve water quality, increase water efficiency and stewardship and protect iconic fresh water sources to ensure enough clean water exists to provide a healthy future for wildlife, people, and industry.

 Forests are vital to life on Earth—purifying the air we breathe, filtering the water we drink, preventing erosion, and acting as an important buffer against climate change.
 They also provide habitat for a vast array of plants and animals.
 Despite the key role forests play, we continue to lose forests at an alarming rate.

 Join us in conserving the world’s forests and the well-being of the species and communities that depend on the forest for their survival.

 Oceans contain the greatest diversity of life on Earth and supply fish and other seafood, which serve as a major source of protein for billions of people.
 Overexploitation of fish and other resources, destructive fishing, unregulated development, pollution and climate change are altering oceans in numerous ways.